benoitchamot/MarsScraping/README.md

 ![](Output/avg_press_per_month_sorted.png)

 ### How many terrestrial days exist in a Martian year?
-Number of days between temperature peaks is around 1500 - 820 = 680 terrestrial days.
-This is shown in the figure below.
+Number of days between temperature peaks is around 1500 - 820 = 680 terrestrial days (this is within around 1% of the real value of 687 days).
+This is illustrated in the figure below, where the red vertical lines indicate the location of the peaks used to estimate the duration of a martian year.
+Trial and error was used to obtain these points.

 ![](Output/daily_temperature.png)